-In response to the Improper Payments Information Act of 2002, the federal Office of Management and Budget identified Medicaid and the Children's Health Insurance Program as programs at risk for significant improper payments.
+In response to the Improper Payments Information Act of 2002, the federal Office of Management and Budget identified Medicaid and the Children's Health Insurance Program (CHIP) at risk for significant improper payments.
 As a result, the Centers for Medicare and Medicaid Services (CMS) developed the Payment Error Rate Measurement (PERM) program.

 The PERM program measures improper payments in Medicaid and CHIP and produces error rates for each program.
-The error rates are based on reviews of the fee-for-service, managed care, and eligibility components of Medicaid and CHIP in the Federal Review Year under review.
+The error rates are based on reviews of the fee-for-service, managed care, and eligibility components of Medicaid and CHIP in the Federal Review Year (RY) under review.
 It is important to note that the PERM improper payment rate is not a "fraud rate," but simply a measurement of payments made that did not meet statutory, regulatory, or administrative requirements.

 Provider Quick Tips related to PERM

 Providers can expect Medical Record Request Letters from Chickasaw Nation Industries (CNI) to begin in September 2018.
 Below are examples of correspondence you may receive from CNI.